smusimham/Assignments/Week10/Website Click Data /websiteclickdata_week10.md

 ```r
 library(ggplot2) # used for visualizations
 ```
-####The read the nyt1.csv from the columbia.edu site and store into a local data frame 'data1'
+####Read the nyt1.csv from the columbia.edu site and store into a local data frame 'data1'

 ```r
 fileLocation <- "http://stat.columbia.edu/~rachel/datasets/nyt1.csv"